chloealbright/DevHiveMind/Databases/DB Fundamentals/Other Stuff.md

--   DDL – Data Definition Language

-    -   used to define the database schema.

-    -   CREATE, DROP, ALTER

--   DQL – Data Query Language

-    -   used for performing queries on the data within schema objects.

-    -   SELECT

--   DML – Data Manipulation Language

-    -   used for manipulation of data present in the database

-    -   INSERT, UPDATE, DELETE

-A trigger is a special type of stored procedure that automatically runs when an event occurs in the database server.
-DML triggers run when a user tries to modify data through a data manipulation language (DML) event.
-DML events are INSERT, UPDATE, or DELETE statements on a table or view.

--   DCL – Data Control Language

-    -   deals with the database system's rights, permissions, and other controls.

-    -   GRANT, REVOKE

 ## Foreign Key Referential Actions

 Referential integrity is [constrained by foreign keys](https://www.w3schools.com/sql/sql_foreignkey.asp), ensuring that values in a particular table match values that are found in a different table.